andrewn/neue-radio/README.md

 A basic sketch of how things could work if a headless web browser instance was used to playback audio on an embedded linux device like the Raspberry Pi.

-This forked version of Andrew Nicolaou's work adds websockets to connect the public and private radio pages.
 ### Installation

 See [INSTALL.md](INSTALL.md) for detailed instructions.